The School of Hope

 At the U.S.-Mexico border, where cartel violence and U.S. policy collide, a one-room school in a migrant shelter becomes a lifeline for three asylum-seeking children and the school founders who fight to keep it open.

-Director: Amy Martinez is an Emmy®-nominated Mexican American filmmaker, with a long successful career in documentary features, series and branded content for works featured on Netflix, Prime Video, Hulu, PBS, and National Geographic whose production work was selected for the 2020 Telluride Film Festival.
-She has produced acclaimed documentaries such as FARMLAND (Netflix), directed by Academy Award winner James Moll and A WHISPER TO A ROAR (Prime).
-Currently developing a career as an independent film director based in Austin, Texas, after years of living and working in Chicago and Los Angeles, Amy is drawn to stories that center dignity, joy and tenderness discovered in unexpected places, especially centered on women’s interconnected care for one another and their communities.
-She is an active member of the Documentary Producers Alliance, Video Consortium and Brown Girls Doc Mafia.
-Originally from South Texas, Amy is a graduate of Northwestern University’s Medill School of Journalism.
+Amy Martinez is an Emmy®-nominated Mexican American documentary filmmaker whose storytelling centers on themes of dignity, joy, and tenderness found in unexpected places, often exploring women’s interconnected care within their communities.
+With work featured on Netflix, Prime Video, Hulu, PBS, and National Geographic, her production was selected for the 2020 Telluride Film Festival.
+Amy has produced acclaimed documentaries including FARMLAND (Netflix), directed by Academy Award winner James Moll, and A WHISPER TO A ROAR (Prime Video).
+Now based in Austin, Texas, Amy is pivoting her career toward independent directing/producing after years of experience in Chicago and Los Angeles.
+She is an active member of the Documentary Producers Alliance, Video Consortium, and Brown Girls Doc Mafia and a proud graduate of Northwestern University’s Medill School of Journalism.